email2ify/My-Yoga/README.md

 <li>All tasks were assigned to epics, prioritized under the Todo, Progress and Done.</li>

 <li>They were assigned to carry along as the project is progressing and stories allocated accordingly to the complexity.
-"Todo" stories is where I have listed the 'must have' stories lines, and "In progress" is where I have on going work in the tast mangement listed, likewise 'Done list', where I have the task completed.
+"Todo" stories is where I have listed the 'to do' stories lines, and "In progress" is where I have on-going work work in the tast mangement listed, likewise 'Done list', where I have the task completed.

 <li>The Kanban board was created using github projects, the image can be viewed to see more information on the project cards.
 All stories except the documentation tasks have a full set of acceptance criteria in order to define the functionality that marks that story as complete.</li>